Zymbit-Docs/docs/content/getting-started/scm-dev-kit3/quickstart/index.md

 -----
 ## **SCM Developer Kit 3**

+{{< callout warning >}}
+The SCM Developer Kit 3 is currenly in development state.
+The Dev Kit 3 contains the MOBO2 which is available as an engineeering sample and is not meant for deployment.
+The items included in the Dev Kit 3 are subject to change.
+{{< /callout >}}

 The SCM Developer Kit3 provides all the hardware and software components required to evaluate the Zymbit [Secure Compute Module](../../scm/quickstart) with the latest revision motherboard (MOBO2) available engineering samples.

  * Zymbit [Secure Compute Module](../../scm/quickstart) (Zymbit Security Module and CM4)